breadscorner/Passport.js-LocalStrategyUserDocumentation/docs/preliminary.md

     ![Library Installation](./images/library-install.png)

+These errors and warnings do not affect your ability to work with these libraries.

 ## Setting Up Your Express Application

 >### Purpose Of Express
 >
 >To integrate Passport.js into your project, it's necessary to establish an express application first, as Passport.js is tailored exclusively for express applications.
 Trying to implement passport.js without using express will create a number of edge cases that may cause issues with your program running successfully.

 In this section we will teach you how top create your index.html file and app.js file.
+The html file will hold your login form.
+The javascript file will be home to all of the functionality.

 ### Create An HTML Form